Community P-Patch Program

 - Organic Gardening: The p-patch program is an organic gardening program.
 Use of pesticides, herbicides and insecticides made from synthetic materials or chemical fertilizers is strictly forbidden.
 Slug bait is permitted only when used in enclosed containers.
 Containers must be removed from the site after use.
 Use of raw human or animal waste is not allowed due to environmental and health concerns.
 Fully composted manures such as steer and chicken manure are allowed.
-For information on organic fertilizers and pest control, call the Master Gardener Hotline at 206-296-3440.
+For information on organic fertilizers and pest control, submit your request to the Master Gardener E-Clinic.

 - Watering: Gardeners must be present at their plots while watering them.
 Drip irrigation may not be left unattended.
 Please conserve water as much as possible and minimize the use of sprinklers, especially between 10 a.m. and 6 p.m.

 - Weeding: The City of Snoqualmie will provide initial and season-end plowing and fall cover crop sowing on seasonal plots.
 Gardeners are responsible for additional cultivating, weeding, fertilizing, watering, end-of-season clean up and all other care for their plots.
 Plants on the Washington State Noxious Weed List are not allowed.
 More Info about noxious weeks. https://www.nwcb.wa.gov/

 - Composting: Place dead plant materials in the designated compost areas.
 Do not pile weeds and rocks in the pathways.
 Place bagged, non-plant materials next to compost bins for removal.